Shootings and shock value: Hoodies, PSA use similar tactics

 Fred Guttenberg, father of Jaime Guttenberg, who died in the Parkland shooting, tweeted : “Under what scenario could somebody think this was a good idea?
 This has me so upset.
 If any of my followers no anybody involved with this clothing line, please ask them to stop it immediately.”

-But as in many fashion shows, there was no intention to make the hoodies available for retail sale, said Bstroy co-founder Dieter Grams.
+But as in most fashion shows, there was no intention to make the hoodies available for retail sale, said Bstroy co-founder Dieter Grams.

 Moreover, he said, he sees commonalities between the Sandy Hook ad and what he described as his own company’s artistic attempt to bring attention to gun violence and honor its victims.